0.5 year full-time

 Note: Progression through this program suite is dependent upon satisfying admission requirements.

-This Graduate Certificate is offered part-time on Nathan campus.
+This Graduate Certificate is offered full-time and part-time on Nathan campus.

 To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.